canonical/microceph/docs/tutorial/get-started.rst

     Services: mds, mgr, mon, osd
     Disks: 3

 You have successfully deployed a Ceph cluster on a single node.

-Remember that we had three services running upon bootstrapping the cluster.
-Note that we now have four services running, including a new ``osd`` service.
+Remember that we had three services running when the cluster was bootstrapped.
+Note that we now have four services running, including the newly added ``osd`` service.

 Enable RGW
 ----------

-As mentioned before, we will use the Ceph Object Gateway as a way to interact with the object storage cluster we just deployed.
+As mentioned before, we will use the Ceph Object Gateway to interact with the object storage cluster we just deployed.

 Enable the RGW daemon on your node